Why corn?

 A single bushel of corn could provide one of four essential product categories.

-Share these facts about Ohio corn
+Share these facts about corn